-If you’re in this position, you may have to educate yourself, and you may not have much time to do it.
-These finance books for young adults will help you get off on the right foot.
+If you’re in this position, these finance books for young adults will help you get off on the right foot.

 1. How to Money